scanzy/flutterchat/doc/pocketbase.md

 | `updated`          | datetime |
 | `contentEditedAt`  | datetime |

-Note 2: `contentEditedAt` is null by default, but it is set to the current datetime every time the message is updated.
+Note: `contentEditedAt` is null by default, but it is set to the current datetime every time the message is updated.
 The `updated` field cannot be used for this, since it is updated automatically by pocketbase for any update to the message record, e.g. when the message is pinned/unpinned.

+**API rules**
+- list: @request.auth.id != ""
+- view: @request.auth.id != ""
+- create: @request.auth.id != "" && @request.auth.id = user
+- update: @request.auth.admin = true || @request.auth.id = user
+- delete: @request.auth.admin = true || @request.auth.id = user